MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Execution_Policies.md

 | Allow only signed scripts.                     | AllSigned        |

 - If "Turn on Script Execution" is not configured, it has no effect.
-The execution policy set in Windows PowerShell is effective.
+The execution policy set in PowerShell is effective.

 The PowerShellExecutionPolicy.adm and PowerShellExecutionPolicy.admx